maheshrijal/notes/docs/aws/ha.md

 3. Scheduled Actions

     - Anticipate scaling based on known usage patterns
-    - Eg: increase min capacity to 10 at 6 PM on Firday
+    - Eg: increase min capacity to 10 at 6 PM on Friday

 #### Predictive Scaling